 As for color combinations, some clients want an approach that is clean and contemporary.
 Others want a more whimsical tactic.
 It’s pretty much a personal choice.
 “That’s why there are 31 flavors at the ice cream store,” Cohen says.
 “People like different things.”

-Editor’s note: Scott Cohen has written several books to help contractors with their project designs.
-These include “The Big Book on BBQ Plans” that illustrates 65 designs and an outdoor kitchen design workbook that shows contractors how to cast countertops with glass embeds and fiber optics.
+Editor’s note: Scott Cohen has also written several books to help contractors with their project designs.
+These include “The Big Book on BBQ Plans” that illustrates 65 designs and also includes an outdoor kitchen design workbook that shows contractors how to cast countertops with glass embeds and fiber optics.